Harperville, Mississippi

 Harperville is a census-designated place and unincorporated community in rural Scott County, Mississippi, United States.
 Harperville is located on Mississippi Highway 35, 9 mi north of Forest.
 Harperville has a post office with ZIP code 39080.
-It was first named as a CDP in the 2020 Census which listed a population of 250.
+Per the 2020 Census, the population was 250.

 History

 Harperville was named for G. W. Harper, a European-American settler.

 In 1900, Harperville had a population of 130 and was home to a flour mill and sawmill.

 Harperville was once home to Harperville College and an agricultural school.

 In October 1898, a white mob retaliated for African Americans resisting arrest.
 The county sheriff gathered a posse, and the governor asked for National Guard support.
 Governor Anselm J. McLaurin went by train to Forest to assess the situation.
 After arresting several blacks, the sheriff took them to the county seat at Forest for their safety.
 The New Orleans Picayune reported that 11 blacks and one white had been killed."